zvadaadam/knapsack/README.md

-# Knapsack Algoritms
+# Knapsack Problem

-Various algorithms for solving knapsack problem
+Implementation of various algorithms for solving knapsack problem